 Over the years, Joyce has explored a variety of strategies, including school finance, parent organizing, educational technology, charter schools, and early childhood education; it has also consistently supported research identifying and evaluating promising new strategies.

 Because research shows that having a first-rate teacher has an enormous impact on student achievement, the Foundation now concentrates the bulk of its grant making on improving teacher quality.
-It also continues to support other strategies for addressing the achievement gap, including making sure children learn to read by third grade, and supporting high quality charter schools and other educational innovations.
+It also continues to support other strategies for addressing the achievement gap, including making sure children are kindergarten ready, and scaling educational approaches that increase student engagement in learning.

 Latest News From The Education Program